 On the upper section of the Cyfrwy Arete, Cadair Idris, Mid Wales

 Scrambling, put simply, is an utterly amazing way to travel through the mountains.
-There’s no technical gear required for easier scrambles, just a pair of approach shoes or lightweight boots… and then you’re off.
+There’s no technical gear required for easier scrambles, you just need a pair of approach shoes or lightweight boots… and then you’re off.

 Beginners scrambling courses in Snowdonia

-A day’s instruction is often all it takes to grab the basics skills needed to start scrambling on your own.
+A day’s instruction is often all it takes to grab the basic skills needed to start scrambling on your own.
 Some route finding ability and bit of hazard awareness are all that’s required for easier scrambles.
-I’m referring to the popular and easy to follow ridge scrambles here, but moving on from these is just a matter of accruing experience, and for most people this doesn’t take too long.
+I’m referring to the popular and easy to follow ridge scrambles here, but moving on from these is just a matter of gaining experience, and for most people this doesn’t take too long.
 A day’s introduction to scrambling would normally take place in the beautiful Ogwen Valley, home to Tryfan, the Glyders, Cwm Idwal and some of Snowdonia’s best grade 1 scrambles.

-To take things further and learn how to use a rope to protect the harder sections of grade 2 & 3 scrambles, well, this will take a few days.
-It involves a brief sideways step into the world of rock climbing; learning how to place protection, build belays and ultimately ‘pitch’ sections of steep rock.
-These skills can then be adapted to suit the constant movement of scrambling and pulled out of the bag when needed.
-Some people pick up this stuff a lot quicker than others; it all depends on your experience.
-Get in touch and I can advise how long a course would be appropriate.
+To learn how a rope can be used to protect the steeper sections of a hard scramble involves a brief sideways step into the world of rock climbing; knowing how to place protection, build belays and ultimately ‘pitch’ sections of steep rock opens the door to safer scrambling in the upper grades.
+These rock climbing skills can be adapted to suit the constant movement of scrambling and pulled out of the bag when needed.
+Get in touch and I can advise on the duration of a course.